Model Combination in Risk Sharing under Ambiguity: Conclusion

 There are multiple avenues for future work stemming from this problem.
 First, this criterion could be applied to other contexts by changing the wealth process of the agent.
-Our focus here has been on model uncertainty applied to a jump process, corresponding to different scenarios for losses.
+Our focus here has been on model combination under ambiguity with a jump process, corresponding to different scenarios for losses.
 The work could be expanded to consider L\'evy-It\^o processes more generally, though then one would have to consider ambiguity about joint models for both the diffusive and jump terms.
 It could also be extended to consider the minimally distorted stochastic process according to the chi-squared divergence given moment constraints, such as is done in \textcite{Kroell2024} with the Kullback-Leibler divergence.
 Future works could also consist of using different divergences, other than Kullback-Leibler and chi-squared, to penalize model ambiguity, and determine how the divergence affects the insurer's optimal strategy.
-Furthermore, while we explored the counterparty's perspective in \cref{sec:counterparty}, this work could be further extended to a Stackelberg game framework as in \textcite{ChenShen2018}, where both agent's perspectives are fully considered.
+Furthermore, while we took a first step in exploring the counterparty's perspective in \zcref{sec:counterparty}, this work could be further extended to a stochastic game setting, such as a leader-follower game as in \textcite{ChenShen2018}, where both agent's perspectives are fully considered.